Undergraduate Policies and Procedures

 For certification purposes, UT Dallas uses the following criteria for undergraduate students:

-- Fall/Spring Full-time status - 12 semester credit hours
+- Full-time status - 12 semester credit hours

-- Fall/Spring Half-time status - 6 semester credit hours
+- Three quarter-time status - 9 semester credit hours

-- Summer Half-time status - 4 semester credit hours1
+- Half-time status - 6 semester credit hours

 Course Numbering System

 UT Dallas courses are assigned an abbreviation of the name of the subject area followed by a four-digit course number.
 The first digit of the course number defines the general level of the course, i.e., a 1 or 2 indicates that the course is of undergraduate freshman or sophomore level respectively, and a 3 or 4 indicates that the course is of undergraduate junior or senior level, respectively.
 Graduate courses begin with the digits 5 through 8.

 The second digit of the course number indicates the semester credit hour value of the course.
 A course is given semester credit hour values according to the number of hours per week the course meets; the typical course is three semester credit hours.
 The type of course (for example, lecture, laboratory, or seminar) and its meeting times determine the number of meetings per week and the length of each meeting.
 For additional information on semester credit hours, see policy.utdallas.edu/utdpp1090.

 A "V" in the second position of the course number denotes a variable credit-hour course.
 The online class schedule will specify the semester credit hours available for a variable course during any given semester.

 The final two digits give the course a unique number within a subject area.